10 – Three Nights And A Morning / Harlem

 # 1 – Lean On Me

-For anyone who was alive in the early 1970s, they will no doubt remember how popular this song was.
-Bill Withers composed this legendary song and released it on his Still Bill album in 1972.
-At a time of much turmoil in the United States with the Kent State shootings a year earlier, the Vietnam War still raging on and the matters of civil rights still resonating, Bill Withers “Lean On Me,” echoed throughout society as a song of hope with a gesture of a helping hand.
-The song’s message written without any self directives towards any one group or party has vibrated continuously every decade since its release with new generations, That is the mark of a timeless song.
+Anyone alive in the early 1970s will no doubt remember how popular this song was.
+Bill Withers composed and released this legendary song on his Still Bill album in 1972.
+At a time of much turmoil in the United States, with the Kent State shootings a year earlier, the Vietnam War still raging on, and the matters of civil rights still resonating, Bill Withers’s “Lean On Me” echoed throughout society as a song of hope with a gesture of a helping hand.
+The song’s message, written without any self-directives toward any group or party, has resonated with every new generation since its release.
+That is the mark of a timeless song.

-In 1972, Bill Withers’ song “Lean On Me,” went straight to number one on the Billboard Hot 100.
-The song also hit number one on the US Billboard Hot Soul Singles charts.
+In 1972, Bill Withers’ song “Lean On Me” went straight to number one on the Billboard Hot 100.
+The song hit number one on the US Billboard Hot Soul Singles charts.
 Fifteen years later, the musical act Club Nouveau would cover the song and score a number one hit with their version of “Lean On Me,” in 1987.
-There have been less than ten songs in history that have hit number one on the Billboard Hot 100 recorded by two different artists.
+There have been fewer than ten songs in history that have hit number one on the Billboard Hot 100 recorded by two different artists.